 What is a Remote Learning Day?

-During the 2020-2021 School Year, Mars Area School District will be utilizing remote learning if school buildings are closed because of inclement weather or another emergency situation.
+Mars Area School District will utilize remote learning, which may be used in place of a school day that has been cancelled because of inclement weather or another emergency situation.

 On a Remote Learning Day, students will access lessons and assignments via the Schoology learning management system, which may be accessed via the District website, www.marsk12.org.
 Students will be expected to complete lessons for all classes that are typically scheduled for the day, including all special area classes.